 Exhibition and Events Coordinator

 Faith is The City Centre's Exhibition and Events Coordinator.
 Since graduating from The University of Glasgow in 2014 with a joint honours in Art History and Business Management she has worked in Festival Administration roles for a variety of international Fringe venues in Edinburgh and Melbourne and as a Programming Intern for the arts charity Artis Contemporary in New York.
 Before joining The City Centre in May 2016 she worked for James Gibb Residential Factors, an independent property company based in Scotland.
 She is interested in contemporary art, design and craft.
-Faith is responsible for coordinating exhibitions and the public events programme as well as the day to day running of The City Centre.
+Faith is responsible for coordinating exhibitions and the public events programme.

 Anna is The City Centre’s Events Assistant.
 She graduated from The University of York in 2017 with a degree in English and Related Literature.
 She has a background in hospitality and since graduating has interned at Signature Entertainment in the Acquisitions Department.
 Before joining The City Centre in March 2018, she worked in a variety of administrative roles at Cheap Cuts Short Documentary Film Festival, primarily as the Volunteer and Preselection Coordinator.
 Anna is responsible for supporting the delivery of private hire events and the day to day running of The City Centre.